 This paper presents a heuristic algorithm for finding disjoint decompositions of Boolean functions.
 Benchmark experiments demonstrate the effectiveness of the described technique.
-This algorithm can be adopted for ROBDDs with complemented edges with only slight modifications.

-Our on-going work includes extension of the presented algorithm to Roth-Karp decomposition [19].
-We are also investigating a possibility of combining IntervalCut with decomposition algorithms exploiting the structure of BDDs, like [13] and [15].
+Future work includes extension of the presented algorithm to Roth-Karp decomposition.
+We are also investigating a possibility of combining IntervalCut with decomposition algorithms exploiting the structure of BDDs, like [14].